 Melanie has been performing with Red Bull Players/ISC and assisting in its administration since their indoor production of The Tempest in 2002.
 It was her idea to start an outdoor Shakespeare program at Cornell Plantations.
 In addition to acting, Melanie has also been responsible for most of the company's graphic design work over the years.

-Offstage, Melanie is a certified personal trainer, has earned a second-degree brown-belt in Shaolin-Do kung fu, and enjoys singing and playing rock and blues on bass and six-string electric guitar.
-She lives near Ithaca with her husband and their dog-like cat, Squeak.
+Offstage, Melanie is a certified personal trainer, has earned a second-degree brown-belt in Shaolin-Do kung fu, and enjoys singing and playing rock and blues on drums and/or bass.
+She lives near Ithaca with her husband and pets.

 Dave Dietrich is an émigré from Baltimore, Md. to Ithaca.
 He received his first experience with acting while getting his bachelor's degree from Towson University, taking two introductory courses.
 He now lives in the rural Town of Enfield, near Ithaca, in an old farmhouse.
 Dave loves animals, singing, reading, daydreaming about great square-rigged sailing ships, wondering if he shouldn't have been born in 1604, but, more than anything, his wife, Joan.
 He is an owner and cook at Moosewood Restaurant.